Dru Hill Details the Group’s ‘Traumatizing’ Collapse on TV One’s ‘Unsung’

 Amid jealousy, clashes with their record label, drug abuse and weight issues, Dru Hill started to collapse, with Woody being the first to leave.

-In a clip for the Feb.
+In a clip from the Feb.
 23, 2020 episode of TV One’s Unsung, Sisqo said he was stunned by Woody’s departure.

 “We’re at the top of our game.
 We got money in the bank.
 We got chart-topping singles.
 We just got off tour and it was traumatizing,” he explained.

-Sisqo also talked about his decision to strike out on his own, and the success of his solo album Unleash the Dragon.
+Sisqo also talked about his decision to strike out on his own, and the success of his 1999 album Unleash the Dragon.

 Music documentary series Unsung is executive produced by A. Smith & Co.
-Productions’ Arthur Smith and Frank Sinton with Executive Producer Mark Rowland and Co-Executive Producer Kysha Mounia.
+Productions’ Arthur Smith and Frank Sinton with executive producers Mark Rowland and Kysha Mounia.
+The new season premiered on Feb.
+23 TV One.

-Watch the Dru Hill clip from the series below.
+Watch a clip from the Dru Hill episode of the series below:

 Discover more from Urban Hollywood 411